A recent article in Guardian discussed the well-known, but perhaps recently less popular form of flexible working known as job sharing.

 Make sure there is appropriate communication!

-Dependent on the role, there may be acommunication requirement for an effective communication and handover strategy to ensure continuity in the role.
+Dependent on the role, there may be a requirement for an effective communication and handover strategy to ensure continuity in the role.
 This may be in terms of a handover period between each of the partners with an overlap of hours if this is appropriate or possible in terms of space.
 Other methods of communication whether phone or Teams conversations, a logbook, ensuring email correspondence is always sent to both parties, or use of a joint email account, can all help to ensure key issues are known and understood by all.

 You must have clear contractual arrangements!